FlowFuse/website/src/blog/2024/08/opc-ua-to-mqtt-with-node-red.md

 To begin retrieving data from your OPC UA server using Node-RED, follow these steps:

 1. Drag the Inject node onto the canvas.
-2. Drag the Change node onto the canvas, Double-click on the node to open its configuration settings.
+2. Drag the Change node onto the canvas and double-click on the node to open its configuration settings.
 Set the `msg.topic` to the node ID and datatype of the property you wish to read.

 ![(Left) Image of the Change node setting the 'msg.topic' to retrieve the cycle time data and (Right) the OPC UA Prosys interface.](./images/change-node-setting-nodeid-datatype.png){data-zoomable}
 _(Left) Image of the Change node setting the 'msg.topic' to retrieve the cycle time data and (Right) the OPC UA Prosys interface._

 2. Drag the OPC UA Client node onto the canvas.
 Double-click on it to open its configuration settings.
 Click the "+" icon next to the Endpoint field and enter the URL of your running OPC UA server.
 Configure the security policy and mode according to your server setup.
-If you are using the Prosys OPC UA Simulation Server and have not enabled any security features, you can leave the security policy and mode as "None."
+If you use the Prosys OPC UA Simulation Server and have not enabled any security features, you can leave the security policy and mode as "None."

 ![Configuring opc-ua client node with the opc ua server endpoint](./images/opc-ua-config.png){data-zoomable}
 _Configuring opc-ua node with the opc ua server endpoint_